The Ultimate In Birding Tours

 PERU’S IQUITOS & UPPER AMAZON BIRDING TOUR: DETAILED ITINERARY

-Amazonian Peru: Iquitos: Day 1 Our tour begins this morning at Lima airport.
-From Lima, we will take a morning flight to Iquitos in northeastern Peru.
+Amazonian Peru: Iquitos: Day 1 Our tour begins this morning at Iquitos airport in northeastern Peru.

-(There is a good quality hotel in the terminal complex at Lima airport, so there is no need to leave the airport should you need an overnight stop en route to Iquitos.)
+(There is a good quality hotel in the terminal complex at Lima airport, so there is no need to leave the airport should you need an overnight stop en route to Iquitos.
+We will be pleased to arrange your Lima to Iquitos flight on request.)

-From the Iquitos airport we transfer to the town’s waterfront, from where fast, covered boats will take us down the Amazon river to Yanamono creek and Explorama Lodge for an overnight stay.
+From the Iquitos airport we transfer to the town’s waterfront, from where fast, covered boats will take us down the immense Amazon River to Yanamono Creek and Explorama Lodge for an overnight stay.

 After our first sampling of the Explorama lodges’ tasty meals, our introduction to Amazonian birds will begin around the lodge clearing where we will likely see White-eyed, Dusky-headed and Cobalt-winged Parakeets, Blue-headed and Short-tailed Parrots, Squirrel Cuckoo, White-necked Jacobin, Black-throated Mango, Blue-crowned Trogon, the splendid White-eared Jacamar, Black-fronted Nunbird, Chestnut-eared Aracari, Yellow-tufted Woodpecker, Spotted Tody-Flycatcher, Eastern Wood Pewee, Short-crested, Boat-billed, Social and Grey-capped Flycatchers, Thrush-like and Buff-breasted Wrens, Masked Tityra, Magpie, Silver-beaked, Blue-grey and Palm Tanagers, Yellow-rumped Cacique and Russet-backed and Crested Oropendolas.